Donald DiFrancesco: Controversies

+DiFrancesco was sued for sexual harassment by an employee of his law firm in 2007.
+The lawsuit was settled in 2008.

+In 2011, DiFrancesco settled with the New Jersey Election Law Enforcement Commission, a fine of $5800 for $4650 after returning the excess amounts of two illegal campaign contributions.

+In 2017, DiFrancesco resigned from his position as Chair of University Hospital in Newark after it was revealed that he had hired a female friend for a no-show job.

 Current activities

 DiFrancesco presently serves on the Commerce Bancorp board of directors and is a partner in a law firm.
 He resides with his wife and children in Warren Township, New Jersey.

 In August 2011, there was a feud between New Jersey Governor Christie and New York City mayor Michael Bloomberg over whether DiFrancesco would be invited to the tenth anniversary of the September 11th attacks ceremony in Lower Manhattan, since DiFrancesco was governor during the attacks.